claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 # Input your github username when prompted for Username
 # Input the Github Token that you had created earlier when prompted for Password
 ```
 5.5.
-Sync the changes in Argo  via the `ibm-sfg-b2bi-prod` argo application
+Sync the changes in Argo  via the `ibm-sfg-b2bi-prod` argo application.
 Argocd will detect these changes and create a new pod with the latest version.

   ![pods-termination-v0](https://github.com/user-attachments/assets/8800b414-1bc5-45d0-9487-2e99c95afb68)